crivotz/nv-ide/INFO.md

     ╚═╝  ╚═══╝  ╚═══╝        ╚═╝╚═════╝ ╚══════╝

 [Neovim](https://neovim.io/) LUA configuration, oriented for web developers (rails, ruby, php, html, css, SCSS, javascript).
 I use this repository mainly to keep track of the changes that I made on my Neovim configuration, but I hope that it will be useful to other
 The project is constantly changing
-You can find old less-lua and coc version under branch `old_coc_version`
+You can find old no-lua and coc version under branch `old_coc_version`

 Thanks to the developers of these plugins/color schemes